matthiasbock/canon-pixma-printer-driver/README.md

 Many thanks to Canon for providing the contents of this repository under the terms and conditions of the GNU GPL.

+Please note, that due to the binaries in this repository for which Canon provided no source code, it is **not** possible to distribute driver packages compiled from this repository under the terms and conditions of the GNU GPL.
+Also, those said binaries are only provided for 32-bit and 64-bit x86 architectures.
+They will not run on any other architecture.
+Nor is it possible to fix any problems in them.

 # How to build a RPM package

 When you wish to build one printer driver package: